Lydia Alfonsi: Life and career

 Born Lidia Alfonsi in Parma into a wealthy middle-class family, Alfonsi interrupted her accounting studies at a young age to pursue a career in theater.
 In 1946 she won in a national competition for amateur dramatics and was noticed by one of the judges, the director Anton Giulio Bragaglia, who immediately hired her for his stage company.
 Soon she was cast in leading roles in dramas and often in classical works, including many Greek tragedies.
 In 1957 she made her film debut.
 In 1960 she began a professional and romantic relationship with television director Giacomo Vaccari, starring in several successful RAI TV-dramas directed by him.
 Their relationship ended with his death in a car accident in 1963.
 In the mid-1970s Alfonsi semi-retired, making sporadic appearances only in 1988 (with the TV movie Una lepre con la faccia da bambina), in 1990 (in Gianni Amelio's Open Doors) and in 1997 (in Roberto Benigni's Life Is Beautiful).

 Alfonsi was appointed Grand Officer of the Italian Republic.

+Death

 Alfonsi died on 21 September 2022, at the age of 94.